maw501/maw501.github.io/posts/_posts/General/2019-03-18-QandA-vaes.md

 out = arb_func(X)
 </code></pre>

+<a name="kl_obj"></a>
-#### Why do we need the KL term in the objective function?
+#### Why do we need a KL loss term in the objective function?

 The intuition surrounding this explanation is very interesting and worth the effort to understand.
+It also relies on knowing the final form of the term we will maximize (the ELBO)- if you aren't familiar with this you can see it in the [section](#elbo_obj_term) where we derive the ELBO.

 <blockquote class="tip">
 <strong>Short answer:</strong> the KL loss forces the encoder to distribute the latent representations for each $x_i$ around the centre of the (high-dimensional) latent space.
 In other words it stops the encoder outputting a different $\mu$ and $\sigma$ for every observation $i$ which would result in a non-smooth latent state representation and would be troublesome to sample from.